msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Flux.loadparams!(θ̂, loadbestweights(path))
 ```

-Above, `architecture()` is a user-defined function that returns a neural estimator with the same architecture as the estimator that we wish to load, but with randomly initialised parameters, and the function `Flux.loadparams!` loads the parameters of the best (as determined [`loadbestweights`](@ref)) neural estimator saved in `path`.
+Above, `architecture()` is a user-defined function that returns a neural estimator with the same architecture as the estimator that we wish to load, but with randomly initialised parameters, and the function `Flux.loadparams!` loads the parameters of the best (as determined by [`loadbestweights`](@ref)) neural estimator saved in `path`.